kstenerud/streamux/streamux-specification.md

 A string containing the severity of the alert:

-* `error`: Something in the session layer is malfunctioning, and the other peer may wish to end the session.
+* `error`: Something in the session layer is incorrect or malfunctioning.
-* `warn`: Something may be incorrect or malfunctining in the session layer, but it may also be an edge case.
+* `warn`: Something may be incorrect or malfunctining in the session layer, or may not work as would normally be expected.
 * `info`: Information that the other peer should know about.
 Use this sparingly.
 * `debug`: Never use this in production.